 Rug makers typically craft synthetic fiber rugs from nylon, polyester, or polypropylene.
 Some synthetic rugs are made of recycled plastics and other manmade materials, boosting their eco-friendliness.
-Though synthetic fiber rugs can be ultradurable, long lasting, affordable, and easy to clean, they also might come treated with flame retardants, glues, and artificial dyes that raise health and environmental concerns.
-Therefore, it is important before buying any rug to assess any health risks.
-Then you can make a choice of natural or synthetic fiber based on your family’s needs and awareness of more sustainable options.
+Though synthetic fiber rugs can be ultradurable, long-lasting, affordable, and easy to clean, they also might come treated with flame retardants, glues, and artificial dyes that raise health and environmental concerns.
+Therefore, it is important to assess any health risks before buying any rug.
+Then make a choice of natural or synthetic fiber based on the family’s needs and awareness of more sustainable options.

 Color and Pattern

 Highly patterned rugs, like those featuring traditional Persian, Oriental, and Afghan designs, bring instant warmth and character to a room.
-Patterned rugs also can be extremely durable, hide spots and dust, and last a lifetime if made of high-quality materials with a low to medium pile.
-When selecting a boldly colored rug, be sure that both the background (primary) color and contrasting (secondary) colors suit your paint and upholstery.
+Patterned rugs also can be extremely durable, hide spots and dust, and last a lifetime if made from high-quality materials with a low to medium pile.
+When selecting a boldly colored rug, be sure that both the background (primary) color and contrasting (secondary) colors suit the room’s paint color and upholstery.